lmigueldf/doc/api/animate.md

 Inherits from
 :    1. [ui.View](./ui-view.html)

+The goal of this class is to facilitate high performance view animation with minimal garbage collection.

+There are two ways to define particle data objects:

+* Cartesian Physics
+* Polar Physics

+All deltas are in units per second.
 Set up a particle engine like this:

 ~~~
 import ui.ParticleEngine as ParticleEngine;